centau/ecr/docs/api/Registry.md

 - **Details**

-    Adds the given components to the entity with default values.
+    Adds the given components to the entity with their default values.

-    The value assigned is the value returned by the function given when defining the component.
+    The values assigned are the values returned by the functions used to define the components.

     > ⚠️ Attempting to add components with this method that do not have default values will throw an error.